 When number of alkyl groups are increased around halocarbon atom which is covered by those alkyl groups.
 Therefore ability of reaching of nucleophilic reagents to the halocarbon is reduced.
 So we understand now, when increment of number of alkyl groups, rate of reaction is decreased.

 So tertiary alkyl halides have the lowest reaction rates and primary alkyl halide have the highest reaction rates.

 Alkyl halides have some polarity.
 But alkyl halides can't form hydrogen bonds with water.
-Therefore alkyl halides are not soluble in water.
+Therefore alkyl halides are not soluble organic compounds in water.

 You have to synthesis cynoethane from two ways using ethanol as the starting organic compound.
 Fill all blank squares with required reagents and product of each different reaction.

 When alcoholic aqueous potassium cyanide(KCN) add to alkyl halide, halogen group(-Cl, -Br, -I) is substituted by a -CN group.
 We can prepare bromoethane(CH3CH2Br) by reaction of ethanol and PBr3.
 Otherwise we first prepare ethene(CH2CH2) from ethanol and then bromoethane is prepared from ethene.
 Then alcoholic aqueous potassium cyanide(KCN) is added to bromoethane to get cynoethane.